 - After a ride, take off your shorts as soon as possible.
 Then take a shower, clean well your crotch.

 - When not on the bike, wear loose-fitting underwears and clothing that allows your skin to breathe.

-- Sleep in the buff, this will keep your crotch dry, and prevents clothing contact.
+- Sleep in the buff, this will keep your crotch dry and prevents clothing contact.

 - Choose a correct saddle – The best choice for any individual rider can only be found through trial and error.

-- Wear good quality shorts.
+- Wear good quality and comfortable shorts and tights.